ChrisBeeley/notebook/content/docs/goldacre_review/ig.md

 Going to skim these as well...

 IG 13.
 Revise the definitions of ‘anonymous’, ‘dentifiable’ and ‘linked’ data; add a new category of ‘pseudonymised but re-identifiable’
+IG 20.
+Address the ‘multiple permissions’ problem
+IG 25.
+Address exclusive commercial arrangements
+IG 26.
+Ensure PPIE expectations are proportionate to the sensitivity and scale of the project IG 27.
+Provide researchers with easy access to practical guidance, and examples of best-practice